telefonicaid/iotagent-node-lib/doc/installationguide.md

 ```

   Nevertheless, this kind of authentication relying on `refresh_token` grant type
-  implies that when the acces_token expires, it is needed to request a new one from
+  implies that when the `access_token` expires, it is needed to request a new one from
   the IDM, causing some overhead in the communication with the Context Broker.
   To mitigate this issue, FIWARE KeyRock IDM  implements `permanent tokens` that
   can be retrieved using `scope=permanent`.
 With this approach, the IOTA does not